caltechlibrary/newt/newt-presentation.md

     - sharing Pandoc templates
     - sharing YAML files

-# Someday, maybe ideas
+# A possible roadmap

-- Use YAML file to extrapolate SQL models and Pandoc templates
+- Enhance the YAML to extrapolate SQL models and Pandoc templates
 - Rewrite Newt in Haskell
     - Integrate Pandoc into Newt, skip requiring Pandoc server
+- Explore a companion app that would query Postgres and generate a default YAML file
+- Explore a companion app that would let you have a PostgREST like service built ontop of an SQLite3 darabase `
 # An unexpected result of simplification

-- Newt can potentially scale really big!
+> Newt can potentially scale really big!

 - Newt can be scaled wide (parallel), it requires minimal state (only what's in the configuration file)
 - Pandoc server can be scaled wide (it retains zero state and configuration file)
 - PostgREST can be scale wide (it has a minimal configuration file)
 - Postgres (the only part holding state) can be clustered

 # Additional resources